| Healthy Travel |

 Classic Traveller’s Diarrhoea - watery diarrhoea often associated with, abdominal cramps, nausea and vomiting.

-Dysentery - any diarrhoea containing blood or pus.
+Dysentery - any diarrhoea containing blood or mucous.
 Usually caused by bacteria, but may also be caused by an amoeba (amoebic dysentery).
 This form will generally require treatment with antibiotics and a medical review.

 Giardia - explosive diarrhoea with bloating and rotten egg gas-like burping and flatulence.
 Specific treatment is required.